 We derive moral standards from our parents, religious backgrounds, friends, and the media (television, movies, books, and music).
 Many moral codes are recorded in religious writings.

-For some behaviors, there is no universal agreement as to whether they are immoral.
+For some behaviours, there is no universal agreement as to whether they are immoral.
 Activities such as gambling, dancing, and consumption of alcohol, meat, coffee, and cigarettes are considered immoral in some cultures and religions but not in others.

 From the view of cultural evolution, we can say there is no strong selective pressure against these activities.